Cynixia/The-Black-Book/Karnaugh Map.md

 Prime implicants correspond to rectangles containing *as many* squares as possible.

 #### Essential prime implicant
-**An implicant that contains the only occurance of a minterm of the function.**
+**An implicant that contains the only occurrence of a minterm of the function.**

-Essential prime implicants correspond to rectanges containing at least one cell with a $1$ *not included* in any other prime implicant.
+Essential prime implicants correspond to rectangles containing at least one cell with a $1$ *not included* in any other prime implicant.

 ### Example
 Simplifying $F(A,B,C,D)=\sum m(1,3,7,11,15)$ with [[Don't Care Condition|don't care conditions]] $d(A,B,C,D)=\sum m(0,2,5)$.